 Strength, weakness, opportunity, threats A SWOT analysis helps you identify the strengths and weaknesses of your organization (S-W), as well as greater opportunities and threats (OTs).
 Helps both in strategic planning and decision-making to develop a full awareness of the situation.

 This is the first traditional top-down sequence.
-Second, cooperative models based on a parallel, decentralized energy system, less in the western world.
+Second, cooperative models based on a parallel, decentralized energy system, are less in the western world.

-In a seemingly absurd conflict, the western world, which boasts itself as the political foundation of democracy, often uses the central form of business, which is a lot different than the democratic ideals.
+In a seemingly absurd conflict, the western world, which boasts itself as the political foundation of democracy, often uses the central form of business, which is a lot different than democratic ideals.